artFintch/Chester/README.md

 # Chester
+All details about original Chester [here](https://github.com/JanGorman/Chester).
 In this fork, I will change some pieces of code for my job.
 Seems to be our API team uses another specification of GraphQL 🤷🏻‍♂️

-All details about original Chester [here](https://github.com/JanGorman/Chester).

-###### Added ability build query without fields.
+###### 🔸Added ability build query without fields.
 It just can be a subQuery:
 ```swift
 let client = try QueryBuilder().from("client").with(fields: "cid")
 let registrationQuery = try QueryBuilder()